Uranus's influence on Neptune's exterior mean motion resonances: Experimenting with the Neptune-Uranus period ratio

 \section{Experimenting with the Neptune-Uranus period ratio}

 As discussed in Section~\ref{ss:destabilization}, it is clear that Uranus has a significant influence on Neptune's distant resonances, and there are hints that a lot of that influence is due to how Uranus affect's Neptune's orbital evolution.
 Uranus and Neptune are not far from a mutual 2:1 resonance, so here we we explore how the proximity to that mutual resonance can reduce stability in Neptune's distant resonances.
 To test this we ran a series of simulations with Neptune’s semimajor axis shifted slightly from its present day value to change its mutual orbital period ratio with Uranus.
-We chose to simulate the phase space between Neptune’s 2:1 and 28:1 resonances at q = 33 au, for Neptune to Uranus (N:U) period ratios of 1.96 (present-day value), 2.00, 2.02, and 2.36.
-A period ratio of 2.02 shows us how resonance stability behaves slightly beyond this mutual 2:1, and 2.36 shows us resonance stability when Neptune and Uranus are far from their mutual 2:1.
+We chose to simulate the phase space between Neptune’s 2:1 and 28:1 resonances at {the equivalent of} $q = 33$~au, for Neptune to Uranus (N:U) period ratios {from 1.76 out to 2.36, far from their mutual 2:1.}

 For each N:U period ratio simulation we included all four giant planets with their orbital parameters being queried from JPL Horizons in barycentric coordinates.
 We then changed only Neptune’s semimajor axis to correspond with our desired N:U period ratio.
 All of Neptune’s other orbital parameters were left at their present day values, and we recomputed the new barycenter of the simulated system.
-Before adding test particles to this modified system, we made sure that the giant planet orbits remained stable when changing Neptune’s orbital parameters.
-We found that, for each of our four chosen period ratio values, Neptune’s semimajor axis and eccentricity remained stable for the maximum duration of our 1000 resonant cycle simulations, which is 4.6~Myr for the most distant resonance we tested.
-There was no significant destabilization of orbital parameters for any of the other giant planets on this timescale.
+Before adding test particles to this modified system, we made sure that the giant planets' orbits remained stable, {particularly Neptune's semimajor axis and eccentricity, for the 4.6~Myr maximum duration of our resonance simulations.}